kezabelle/django-haystackbrowser/README.rst

   * The *score* for the current query, as returned by `Haystack`_ - when no query is given, the default score of **1.0** is used;
   * The primary content field for each result;
-  * The first few words of that primary content field.
+  * The first few words of that primary content field, or a relevant snippet with highlights, if searching by keywords.

 It also allows you to perform searches against the index, optionally filtering by specific models or faceted fields.
 That's functionality `Haystack`_ provides